karannb/bits-f464-labs/README.md

 ### Co-Instructor - [Prof. Ashwin Srinivasan](https://www.bits-pilani.ac.in/goa/ashwin-srinivasan/)

 ### No labs will be evaluative but correct submissions of take-home problems will yield extra credit (+5%).

+### Projects will be out on the github pages for this repository soon.
+(First course in BITS Goa to have a project component with double blind peer review!)